-Vivien Lim is the first woman to be promoted to Full Professor in NUS Business School.
+Vivien Lim is Professor at Alice Lee Centre for Nursing Studies, Yong Loo Lin School of Medicine and Dept of Management and Organisation, NUS Business School.
+She was the first woman to be promoted to Full Professor in NUS Business School.
 Professor Lim obtained her PhD in the area of Organizational Behavior from the University of Pittsburgh.
 She was the Editor of Applied Psychology: An International Review (2010-2015) and is currently a member of the journal's advisory panel.
 She had served on the editorial boards of Journal of Management and Academy of Management Perspectives.
-Professor Lim is ranked among the top 2% of scientists in the world in a study conducted by Stanford University from 2020- 2022.
-Professor Lim is one of the very few faculties in NUS Business School who has experience in facilitating classes across all levels of teaching: undergraduate, MBA, MSc, Executive MBA, PhD and executive training.
-She enjoys teaching and derives much joy from helping students to find meaning in studies, work and life.
+Professor Lim is ranked among the top 2% of scientists in the world in a study conducted by Stanford University from 2020- present.

+Professor Lim has extensive experience facilitating classes across all levels of teaching: undergraduate, MBA, MSc, Executive MBA, PhD and executive training.
+She enjoys teaching, and derives much joy from helping students and executives find meaning in studies, work, and life.